 Season Summary: 2009

-The major signing for the 2009 season was local Ben Davies after four years at AFL level at Collingwood and North Melbourne, along with delisted AFL Magpie, Chris Egan, after 27 games and TAC Cup best and fairest winners, Dylan Joyce (Calder Cannons) and Xavier Gotch (Oakleigh Chargers), son of senior coach, Brad Gotch, who was entering his eighth season in that position.
+The major signings for the 2009 season were local Ben Davies after four years at AFL level at Collingwood and North Melbourne, along with delisted AFL Magpie, Chris Egan, after 27 games and TAC Cup best and fairest winners, Dylan Joyce (Calder Cannons) and Xavier Gotch (Oakleigh Chargers), son of senior coach, Brad Gotch, who was entering his eighth season in that position.
 The Club was again captained by Brett Johnson for a third season.
-Also, future Sydney Swans star Dane Rampe joined the Club but spent the season in the Reserves.
+Also, future Sydney Swans star and co-captain, Dane Rampe, joined the Club but spent the season in the Reserves.

 Departing Williamstown was Jackson Barling, Kane McKenzie, Steven Greene, Callum Urch and Liam Picken, who was listed by the Western Bulldogs after 62 games for the Seagulls, and would go on to play 198 AFL games, including the 2016 AFL premiership, before retiring in 2019 due to recurring issues with concussion.

 Over the summer Tasmania withdrew from the competition, whilst the Melbourne/Sandringham affiliation finished after nine years, as did the eight-year union of St. Kilda with Casey.
 Sandringham became aligned with St.Kilda from 2009, and the Scorpions became affiliated with Melbourne.
 This meant the VFL reverted to a 13-team competition, with 9 alignments, 2 AFL stand-alone teams and 2 VFL stand-alones.
 Williamstown’s agreement with the Western Bulldogs was extended for a further three years during the course of the year.